 Yuli Gurriel has become one of the Astros' steadfast performers.
 (Photo by F. Carter Smith)

-Jake Meyers is making an impact for the Astros as a rookie.
+Jake Meyers is making an impact for the Astros.
 (Photo by F. Carter Smith)

 Jose Urquidy is a coveted potential Astros trading chip for good reason.
 (Photo by F. Carter Smith)